GetGitReady/learn-rebase/ReadMe.md

 ## How to rebase

 ### Command Prompt
+- Clone the repo by the command `git clone https://github.com/GetGitReady/learn-rebase.git`
 - Ensure you feature branch is checked out by the command `git branch`
 - Run the command `git rebase main`